History of Champa: War with Đại Cồ Việt in 982

 In the latter half of the 10th century, the kings of Indrapura waged war against the Vietnamese.
 The Viet had spent the better part of the century securing and consolidating their independence from the Chinese.
 Following the defeat of the Chinese fleet by king Ngô Quyền in the Battle of Bạch Đằng in 938, the country had gone through a period of internal turmoil until its final reunification by king Dinh Bo Linh in 968 under the name Đại Cồ Việt kingdom, and the establishment of a capital at Hoa Lư near modern Ninh Bình.

 In 979, the Cham King Parameshvaravarman I (Phê Mi Thuê to the Viet) sent a fleet to attack Hoa Lư in support of dissatisfied prince Ngô Nhật Khánh following the Vietnamese civil war of twelve warlords.
 However, the ill-fated expedition was scuttled by a typhoon.
 In 982, King Lê Hoàn of Đại Cồ Việt sent an ambassador to Indrapura.
 When the ambassador was detained, Lê Hoàn decided to attack the Cham capital.
 Viet troops sacked the citadel of Dia Ly and killed Parameshvararman I. They carried off women from the king's entourage, gold, silver, and other precious objects.
 As a result of these setbacks, the Cham abandoned Indrapura around 1000.
 From 986 to 989, a Vietnamese man named Lưu Kế Tông (or Liu Ke-Tsong in Chinese record), alleged took the throne of the Cham king in Indrapura and reigned the country for 3 years.
 The center of Champa was relocated south to Vijaya in modern Bình Định.
 Michael Vickery doubts this narrative.
 He insists that the new king Harivarman II (r.
 989–997) was crowned in the city of Foshi, or Indrapura, rather than Vijaya, as textual evidence from inscriptions and Chinese texts had provided.
 When the Vietnamese sent Cham prisoners to China, the Chinese sent them back to Champa in 992.

 Several Chinese accounts record Cham arriving on Hainan.
 When the Cham capital fell in 982 to Dai Viet, several Cham fled to Hainan during the Song dynasty.
 After the fall of the capital Indrapura, some Cham fled to Guangzhou as well.
-They became ancestors of the modern day Utsuls on Hainan, who are Muslims and still speak a Cham language.
+They became a–ncestors of the modern day Utsuls on Hainan, who are Muslims and still speak a Cham language.

 Champa rice was introduced from Champa to China during the reign of Emperor Zhenzong of Song.